 To simplify the process, let’s review the elements of a cyber insurance policy and the steps your business needs to take to secure insurance coverage, including completing a cyber insurance coverage checklist.

-There are three common segments within every cyber insurance policy: First-party coverage, third-party liability and crime insurance.
+There are three common segments within every cyber insurance policy: First-party coverage, third-party liability, and crime insurance.

 For some companies, higher levels of certain types of coverage may be needed, particularly if your business secures personally identifiable data for clients or operates a vertical with particularly high cyber risks.

-But overall, cyber insurance is similar to automobile insurance in that it covers both damage to your car as well as damage you may cause to another vehicle or property.
+Overall, cyber insurance is similar to automobile insurance in that it covers both damage to your car as well as damage you may cause to another vehicle or property.

 First-party coverage addresses the cost to businesses that are directly impacted by a cybersecurity incident.
 Typically, coverage includes the cost to manage data loss and interruption of business operations, extortion fees from ransomware, the financial impact of digital theft or hacking, and both deliberate and unintentional denial of service.

-On the other side of the policy, cyber liability Insurance coverage applies to the third-party liability and certain penalties, fees and other costs stemming from damage to other companies or individuals.
+On the other side of the policy, cyber liability Insurance coverage applies to the third-party liability and certain penalties, fees, and other costs stemming from damage to other companies or individuals.

 Lastly, crime coverage can be included to specifically address concerns about invoice manipulation, social engineering fraud, computer fraud, and theft of computer services.
 Insurance providers expect all these criminal activities will continue to grow significantly.